Home News Retirement Income Planning: State Pension Boost Falls Short – Glasgow News

 Screen Shot at

-Analysis conducted by Hargreaves Lansdown reveals that only about 42% of households are currently on track to secure a moderate retirement income of approximately £23,000 per year for a single person, which is a figure suggested by the Pensions and Lifetime Savings Association (PLSA).
+Analysis by Hargreaves Lansdown reveals that only around 42% of households are on track to achieve a moderate retirement income of approximately £23,000 per year for a single person—a benchmark set by the Pensions and Lifetime Savings Association (PLSA).
+For those without substantial retirement savings, the outlook can be bleak.
+Morrissey warns: “If you are single, or still paying significant housing costs, you’ll be struggling to meet anything more than your most basic needs.”

 Cost of Living Payments Worth £300 and £299